 Academic Spotlight: Neuroplasticity and Foreign Languages

 It’s always exciting for me to meet a new student for the first time.
 One of the first questions I like to ask is what they like to do outside of school.
-First of all, I’m genuinely interested in what motivates my students outside the classroom, and second, their avocations are much more related to success in school than they or their parents might even realize.
-Extracurricular activities are a key way to foster neuroplasticity, or the ability of our neural networks to reorganize and grow in response to a new stimulus that is repeated over time.
-Neuroplasticity – the literal rewiring of the human brain – is at the heart of the learning that we as educators foster in our students.
-Moreover, it scientifically validates Ralph Waldo Emerson’s statement that “the mind, once stretched by a new idea, never returns to its original dimensions.”
+I’m interested in learning what motivates my students outside of the classroom and how these interests reflect deeper implications for their academic career.
+These extracurricular activities are a key way to foster growth in young minds, in other words, expand the “neuroplasticity” of our brains.
+Neuroplasticity is defined as the ability of our neural networks to reorganize and grow in response to a new stimulus that is repeated over time.
+This rewiring of the human brain often the core of the learning that educators hope to foster in our students.
+As Ralph Waldo Emerson once said, “the mind, once stretched by a new idea, never returns to its original dimensions.”

 Interested in learning more?
 Check out the 2004 study here